tuvokki/dolorips/README.md

 ## Paragraph generator for texts

-Pun intended, Dolorips is of course doLORem IPSum.
+Pun intended, Dolorips is of course DO doLORem IPSum.